wayne1116/2019-Google-KickStart/RoundD/README.md

 **Calculate the minumun cost if the warehouse is on the i-th spot**

-After the above observations, we know that we must put floor(K/2) stalls on the left of our warehouse and K-floor(K/2) stalls on the right.
+After the above observations, we know that we must put **floor(K/2) stalls on the left** of our warehouse and **K-floor(K/2) stalls on the right**.
 If we can calculate, for every position of the warehouse, the minimum cost to place these points, we will be done.